camunda/camunda-docs/versioned_docs/version-8.0/components/integration-framework/connectors/custom-built-connectors/connector-sdk.md

 ### Setup

-We recommend starting developing a connector using our [custom connector template repository on GitHub](https://github.com/camunda/connector-template).
+When developing a new connector we recommend using our [custom connector template repository on GitHub](https://github.com/camunda/connector-template).
-This template is a [Maven](https://maven.apache.org/)-based Java project, and you can use it the way that fits best into your development flow:
+This template is a [Maven](https://maven.apache.org/)-based Java project, and can be used in various ways as described below:

-- _Create your own GitHub repository_: Click the **Use this template** button and follow the procedure.
+- _Create your own GitHub repository_: Click the **Use this template** button and follow the steps.
   You can manage code changes in your new repository afterward.
 - _Experiment locally_: Check out the source code to your local machine using [Git](https://git-scm.com/).
   You won't be able to check in code changes to the repository due to restricted write access.